 Celtic music - listen to the Youtube video, then download this beautiful Gaelic song and music sheet for piano, free!

 This piece is VERY BEAUTIFUL.
 It is one of the most moving melodies I know.
 I can listen to this piece, or play it, over and over.
-My favorite version is performed by Alasdair Fraser & Paul Machlis in their recording "The Road North" (see the video below the free sheet music links) - there is great artistry in their playing, to make you weep!
+My favorite version is performed by Alasdair Fraser & Paul Machlis in their recording "The Road North" - there is great artistry in their playing, to make you weep!

 If G minor is too hard for your piano student, have them approach it in the key of Am.
 No black notes!